fivesmallq/play1-dotenv/README.md

 ```

 ## Test
-In a playframework project. run `play run`, you will see log.
+In a playframework project. run `play run`, you will see log `try to load env file xxxx`

 ```sh
 ~        _            _